mbdevpl/version-query/README.rst

 using version-query without any issues.

-requirements
+Requirements
 ============

-Python version >= 3.4.
+Python version 3.4 or later.

 Python libraries as specified in `<requirements.txt>`_.